Eric Martinez

-Eric Morales Martinez ([ˈɛrik mɔˈralɛs mɐrˈtinɛs]; born May 3, 1972) is a Filipino politician who is currently a member of House of Representatives from Valenzuela's 2nd district since 2016 and he was the House Deputy Speaker for 18th Congress from 2020 to 2022.
+Eric Morales Martinez ([ˈɛrik mɔˈralɛs mɐrˈtinɛs]; born May 3, 1972) is a Filipino politician who was a member of House of Representatives from Valenzuela's 2nd district from 2016 to 2025.
+He also served as the House Deputy Speaker for 18th Congress from 2020 to 2022.

-Personal life
+Early life and education

+Martinez was born in Sampaloc, Manila. on May 3, 1972.
+In 1989, he enrolled at University of Santo Tomas for his college education, taking up Bachelor of Science in Commerce, major in Business Administration.
+However, he left the university in 1995 without completing the degree.

+Early career

-Martinez was born in Barangay Marulas, Valenzuela on May 3, 1972.
-He was president of Liturgy of Music of National Shrine of Our Lady of Fatima on year 1995 and a music teacher at St. Patrick School from 1997 to 1998.
+Martinez was president of Liturgy of Music of National Shrine of Our Lady of Fatima in 1995 and a music teacher at St. Patrick School from 1997 to 1998.
 He also became Board of Director of Philippine National Red Cross of Valenzuela Chapter.
-He attained Bachelor of Science in Business Administration at University of Santo Tomas and both primary and secondary education at Notre Dame of Greater Manila.
+He attended primary and secondary education at Notre Dame of Greater Manila.

 Political career

 Martinez first served in Barangay Marulas, Valenzuela as member of Sangguniang Kabataan from 1993 to 1997 and as barangay kagawad from 1997 to 2001.
 He was later elected councilor of Valenzuela from the 2nd district in 2001, serving for two terms until 2007.